 The whale swim tours usually leave in the morning from the southern tip of Amami.
 You first need to get out of the Amami Strait to the open ocean that is the “whale highway”.
 Then it is all chance and luck.
 You might spend a few hours looking for whales, or find a mother and calf within 20 minutes and spend the whole morning swimming beside them.
 Also, sometimes whales are spotted, but you can’t get into the water with them.
 If the whales are in a rush, they will outswim a human and only whales that are either swimming at a leisurely pace, resting or nursing their calf get the green light for the swim, as this means they are fairly stationary.

 If you come down to Amami for the whale swim, it seems that planning for two days of whale swimming heightens your chances of seeing them.
-There are also lots of other cool things to see and do on Amami, like scuba diving on coral reefs, snorkeling or kayaking in a pristine mangrove forest.
+There are also lots of other cool things to see and do on Amami, like scuba diving on coral reefs, or snorkeling.

 There are direct flights from Tokyo that often start from around ¥20,000 for a return ticket.
 It takes around 2.5 hours to get to the island.